-- The strategic planning methods used (both formal and informal) and their effectiveness in developing an effective strategic plan - Problems encountered with implementing strategic planning or encountered due to the lack of proper strategic planning - Recommendations on how to overcome any problems encountered and on how to improve the overall strategic planning process - Prepare a 10 to 15 minute oral presentation of your report for the class - Marks = 15% - Due date (written report) = beginning of class, October 2nd.
-The oral presentations will be required in this session or the next, dependent upon class size.
+- The strategic planning methods used (both formal and informal) and their results - Problems encountered with implementing strategic planning or encountered due to the lack of proper strategic planning - Recommendations on how to overcome any problems encountered and on how to improve the overall strategic planning process - Prepare a 10 to 15 minute oral presentation of your report for the class - Marks = 15% - Due date (written report)= beginning of class, February 14th.
+Oral presentations to follow.